-This crispy potato hash has it all: caramelized onion, smoky poblano pepper, and sweet corn for contrast.
-The real kicker to this dish is the creamy chipotle sauce—cooled off by tangy sour cream, it’s the perfect balance of creamy and spicy.
+This crispy potato hash has it all: caramelized onion, smoky poblano pepper, and sweet corn.
+But the BEST part is the creamy chipotle sauce.
+Top it all with a drizzle of tangy sour cream for a perfect balance to the dish’s subtle spice.

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 Wash and dry all produce. reheat the oven to 450 degrees.
 Halve, peel, and thinly slice half the onion.
 Finely dice the remaining half.
 Core, seed, and thinly slice the poblano pepper.
 Cut the corn kernels off the cob.
 Peel and chop the potato into ½-inch cubes.